zedlopez/ifm/The Recipe Book.md

 Understand "burn [something] with [text]" as a mistake ("Your choice of lighter isn't important in this story: BURN SOMETHING will suffice.")
 ```

 Finally, there are some cases where we want to understand a phrase to mean a specific form of a more general action.
-For instance, we might want ``turn down the music`` to mean the same thing as ``set volume knob`` TO 1.
+For instance, we might want ``turn down the music`` to mean the same thing as ``set volume knob to 1``.
 In this case, we may want to make a sort of dummy action which converts into the main action, as in

 ``` inform7
 Understand "turn down volume" or "turn down music" or "turn down the volume" or "turn down the music" as lowering the volume.
 Lowering the volume is an action applying to nothing.